goldsmith323/rhino_gh_mcp/README.md

 ## Learning Objective

-Participants will be introduced to Model Context Protocol (MCP) for agentic automation of the design process inside Claude Desktop.
+This workshop introduced participants to Model Context Protocol (MCP) for agentic automation of the design process inside Claude Desktop.

-The workshop will center on real-world-inspired architectural geometry as a case study.
-Participants will build their first orchestration hub to control the parametric exploration of architectural design options through chatting with an AI agent.
+The workshop centered on real-world-inspired architectural geometry as a case study.
+Participants built their first orchestration hub to control the parametric exploration of architectural design options through chatting with an AI agent.

-The Rhino/Grasshopper parametric model will be connected to external Python functions and Excel databases for performance evaluation, real-time visualizations, and building custom apps.
+The Rhino/Grasshopper parametric model was connected to external Python functions and Excel databases for performance evaluation, real-time visualizations, and building custom apps.

-The final part of the workshop will focus on participants' projects and/or thesis to help define custom MCPs based on their specific needs.

 ---

-# Rhino Grasshopper MCP Server
+# About the Repo: Rhino Grasshopper MCP Server

 A Model Context Protocol (MCP) server providing 30+ tools for interacting with Rhino 3D and Grasshopper through natural language.
 Features include parametric geometry generation, cross-file workflows, intelligent geometry transfer, and automated workflow suggestions.
 Uses an HTTP bridge architecture to handle Python version compatibility between MCP (Python 3.10+) and Rhino's IronPython.